g185/ArTeller/2nd_delivery.md

 Even if face recognition was a challenging part of our project, we decided that it was really an utopy to run it on a constrained device without really long latency time.
 We decided to use proximity sensors that were better under a lot of perspectives.

 -*Customization for kids vs adults could be a nice feature.*
 Sure, it will be an important part of our project.
 The function that detects heights of the user is born to give a different audioguide to the kids.
-"Message in the bottle" functionalities will be an important feature for kids interactivity.
+We thought of adding a "Message in the bottle" functionality in order to make the visitors interact more with the artworks

 -*Include the designer in the README.*
 We did it.